public-accountability/littlesis/README.md

 ## How it works

-It shares with the parent theme all PHP files and adds its own functions.php on top of the UnderStrap parent themes functions.php.
+It shares with the parent theme all PHP files and adds its own functions.php on top of the UnderStrap parent theme's functions.php.

 IT DID NOT LOAD THE PARENT THEMES CSS FILE(S)!
 Instead it uses the UnderStrap Parent Theme as dependency via Bower and compiles its own CSS file from it.